 Fair value is calculated based on discounted expected future principal cash flows, assuming no prepayments.
-The average observable market interest rate used for determining fair value at 31 December 2023 was 3.35% and included an appropriate credit margin, taking into account the credit quality of the parent undertaking, the guarantor of the loans to subsidiary undertaking.
-The fair value in the prior year was determined using a rate equivalent to an observable market one-year corporate bond rate, being the one-year interest swap rate combined with a risk premium.
-As the loans were discounted using a one-year rate at the start of the year, the carrying value was deemed to reflect the fair value in the prior year.
-The fair values for both 2023 and 2022 fall within Level 2 of the fair value hierarchy.
+The average observable market interest rate used for determining fair value at 31 December 2024 was 2.48% (2023: 3.35%) and included an appropriate credit margin, taking into account the credit quality of the parent undertaking, the guarantor of the loans to subsidiary undertaking.
+The fair values for both 2024 and 2023 fall within Level 2 of the fair value hierarchy.